 Ingredients:

-• Fresh-squeezed orange juice (trust me, it’s worth it)
+Fresh-squeezed orange juice

-• Cava (Spanish sparkling wine)
+Cava (Spanish sparkling wine)

-• Vodka
+Vodka

-• Gin
+Gin

-• Sugar to taste
+Simple syrup to taste

-In a pitcher, mix 1 part orange juice with 1 part cava, then add a shot (or two) of vodka and gin.
-Stir in a spoonful of sugar, taste, and adjust as needed.
+How to make it: In a pitcher, mix 1 part orange juice with 1 part cava, then add a shot (or two) of vodka and gin.
+Stir in a spoonful of simple syrup, taste, and adjust as needed.
 Serve chilled in wine glasses with a slice of orange.

 Fair warning: it’s stronger than it tastes.